ryanmaffey/ryanmaffey.dev/posts/why-do-i-want-to-start-a-blog.md

 ### Learning and Growth

-A great way to learn something is to teach it <sup>[[1]](#links)</sup>.
+I'm a strong believer that a great way to learn something is to try to teach it.
 Having the ability to teach a subject requires you to understand it well enough to be able to communicate the details effectively to a learner.
 It's a technique which I intend on taking advantage of in order to help me grow my own knowledge and experience.

 ### Communication